-The modern science of archaeoastronomy attempts to measure a culture’s interest in astronomical matters by investigating its astral lore, calendrical systems, monumental structures, and sacred religious rituals.
+The modern science of archaeoastronomy attempts to measure a culture’s interest in celestial matters by investigating its astral lore, calendrical systems, monumental structures, and manifold religious rituals.
 Although the scientific discipline in question is still in its infancy the verdict is already in: Astronomical phenomena played a central role in the belief-systems of ancient and indigenous cultures around the globe.
-Worship of the most prominent celestial bodies is well-attested already at the dawn of recorded history in Mesopotamia and Egypt, and much the same is true of the earliest cultures of Mesoamerica, where the observation and veneration of the various planets formed a virtual obsession and regularly featured human sacrifices on an almost unimaginable scale.
+Worship of the planet Venus and other prominent celestial bodies is well-attested already at the dawn of recorded history in Mesopotamia and Egypt, and much the same is true of the earliest cultures of Mesoamerica, where the observation and veneration of the various planets formed a virtual obsession and regularly featured human sacrifices on an almost unimaginable scale.